Documented By: Doyle Shin

-While my holiday plans might be on hold, the pause in travel has undeniably been good for the planet.
 In 2020, the aviation industry’s global CO2 emissions fell 48 per cent from their 2019 total and many over-touristed cities scored a break from the swarms of visitors straining resources.
-For those of us used to an annual escape, we were forced to rethink our travel habits and face the impact our globetrotting has on the planet.
+These facts made many of us rethink our travel habits and face up to the impact of our annual escapes.

-Author, travel writer and sustainability advocate Nina Karnikowski was already reevaluating the impact of her lifestyle before the events of 2020 forced us all to pause.
-Karnikowski spent almost a decade jetting around the globe on assignments and once-in-a-lifetime trips.
+Author, travel writer and sustainability advocate Nina Karnikowski was already reevaluating the impact of her travel lifestyle before the events of 2020.
+Nina had spent almost a decade travelling the world on assignments and once-in-a-lifetime trips.
 Then (probably quite unexpectedly for her editorial team) she decided to take a step back.

-“It was a rumbling inside for quite a long time,” Karnikowski explains.
+“It was a rumbling inside for quite a long time,” Nina explains.
 “I had started to notice that if I took a trip that felt like it didn’t have some sort of ‘give back’ element, I would feel quite ill at ease about going.”
-After an excursion to the Canadian Arctic in 2019 where she witnessed firsthand the plight of climate change’s poster child – the polar bear – the feeling was cemented.
+An excursion to the Canadian Arctic in 2019 cemented this feeling: she saw firsthand what was happening not only to the environment, but to climate change's poster child, the polar bear.

-That experience led her to take a personal pledge to travel differently and served as inspiration for her book, Go Lightly: How to travel without hurting the planet.
-Karnikowski’s empathic and observant account of her travels around the world is interspersed with practical guidance to encourage readers to make their own changes.
+That trip encouraged Nina to travel differently and served as the inspiration for her book, Go Lightly: How to travel without hurting the planet.

 You could plan a hiking holiday to explore a destination in depth (GAIA GPS is great for detailed trail maps), or try something like WWOOFING, a cultural exchange movement allowing you to live, work and learn alongside locals on organic farms.
 If possible, avoid mini breaks.
 Save up (money and annual leave) to take longer trips less often.
 This will cut emissions and give you an opportunity to really immerse yourself in local communities.

-Karnikowski lists a trip to Guatemala to learn ancient weaving techniques and a hiking trip to Georgia in Eastern Europe as two of her favourite “green” trips.
+Nina lists a trip to Guatemala to learn ancient weaving techniques and a hiking trip to Georgia in Eastern Europe as two of her favourite “green” trips.
 Plus her decision to swap bucket-list Machu Picchu for the lesser-visited Rainbow Mountain in South America.
-In all these places, cultural immersion and choosing destinations off the beaten track were central to an unforgettable, and more regenerative, experience.
+In all these places, cultural immersion and choosing destinations off the beaten track led to an unforgettable experience.